 The second exam

-Despite intensifying symptoms, I did not see Dr. Bybee professionally again until the summer of 1993, when I had my next general physical.
+Despite intensifying symptoms, I did not see Dr. Bybee professionally again until the summer, when I had my next general physical.
 As usual, I went in several days before my appointment to let his nurses draw blood, collect a urine sample, and run an EKG.

 When he examined me directly, I told him my urinary symptoms had worsened and he told me my PSA (prostate specific antigen) count was up to 8.23.
 Apparently, prostatitis had not been the sole culprit for the higher reading the previous year.
 He thought I needed another ultrasound.
 He also thought it was time to try some medication.
 He talked about Hytrin, an "alpha-blocker" developed to control mild high blood pressure but known to be useful in relaxing the bladder and urethra sufficiently to relieve some of the symptoms of BPH (benign prostate hyperplasia).
 It wouldn't affect the size of my prostate, but it might moderate my discomfort.
 The other choice was Proscar, a highly touted drug developed by Merck and designed actually to shrink the prostate.
 The main and relatively uncommon side effect documented so far is diminution of libido, or sex drive.